lumipate-sh/coin-coffer/README.md

 ## credits

 the challenge to make this app was given in the context of the Upskill course, which providade programing classes and materials that proved

+### AI usage disclosure

+some aspects of the development of this app were made with the use of generative artificial intelligente, namely in the generation of dummy data to test the app, the implementation of some functions and debugging and refactoring sections of code. artificial inteligence, however, had no role in the design decicions of the app regarding features, functionality, features and overall development.